Tim Burton's latest spooky fairytale has way too much going on

-When Florida teenager Jake (Asa Butterfield) finds his grandpa Abe (Terence Stamp) eyeless and murdered in the woods, he sets off with his dad (Chris O’Dowd) to seek answers at the mysterious Welsh orphanage where Abe spent his childhood.
-The building was bombed in 1943, but thanks to a kindly Ymbryne (don’t ask) called Miss Peregrine (Eva Green), it still exists within a time loop as a sanctuary for a gaggle of supernatural kids.
-But life at the home isn’t as peaceful as it seems.
-Dark forces gather, led by the psychotic Mr. Barron (Samuel L. Jackson).
-And then the invisible monsters come.
+When Florida teenager Jake (Asa Butterfield) finds his grandpa Abe (Terence Stamp) eyeless and murdered in the woods, he sets off with his Dad (Chris O'Dowd) to seek answers at the mysterious Welsh orphanage where Abe spent his childhood.
+The building was bombed in 1943, but thanks to a kindly Ymbryne (don't ask) called Miss Peregrine (Eva Green) it still exists within a time-loop as a sanctuary for a gaggle of supernatural kids including weightless Emma (Ella Purnell) and foul-tempered Scottish resurrectionist Enoch (Finlay MacMillan).
+But life at the home isn't as peaceful as it seems.
+Dark forces are circling, led by psychotic eye-gobbler Mr Barron (Samuel L Jackson).
+And then the invisible monsters turn up...

 Cast and crew